-Fig. 3.7: Different application multi directional standby cluster system
+Fig. 3.15: Multi-directional standby cluster system with different applications (2)

 Node to Node Configuration

 The configuration can be expanded with more nodes by applying the configurations introduced thus far.
 In a node to node configuration described below, three different applications are run on three servers and one standby server takes over the application if any problem occurs.
 In a uni-directional standby cluster system, one of the two servers functions as a standby server.
 However, in a node to node configuration, only one of the four server functions as a standby server and performance deterioration is not anticipated if an error occurs only on one server.